Johar

 • How might we reduce the complexity of safety in an event so that the users feel safe to purchase tickets?

-An explorer page that allowed users to discover local artists and make easier decisions to choose an event
+We Ideated an explorer page that allowed users to discover local artists and make easier decisions to choose an event

 • In order to make sure we accounted for the persona who was more spontaneous, we decided to use a map to visualize the artist’s location.
 The user would also be able to see any other places like restaurants and bars that would allow them to make a better decision